jrothrock/server_notes/README.md

 Here are various notes I've made for creating a server.
-These rules are for Ubuntu running nginx.
-I have some notes for Apache that I may add at another time.
+These rules are for Ubuntu running Nginx.

 ## SECURING SERVER

-1. Create Droplet (sudo isn't neccessary for 1-6, as you're root but it's a good habit to get into.)
+1. Create droplet (sudo isn't neccessary for 1-6, as you're root but it's a good habit to get into.)

 2. ```SSH into server - ssh root@{ip-address}```

-3. ```sudo apt-get update; apt-get upgrade -y```
+3. ```sudo apt-get update; sudo apt-get upgrade -y```

 4. ```sudo apt-get install fail2ban -y```